Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Data

 We carried out ALMA Band 6 (for $z < 1$ sources) or 7 (for $z > 1$ sources) observations for our sample during Cycle 11 (Program 2024.1.00061, PI: A. Zanella) with the goal of detecting the CO(5-4) emission line at rest-frame frequency $\nu_\mathrm{rf} = 576.267$ GHz and the underlying continuum, redshifted in the frequency range $\nu_\mathrm{obs} = 260 - 360$ GHz.

-Each source was observed for 8 - 110 minutes.
-The sensitivities achieved are reported in Table \ref{tab:log}.
-The native spectral resolution of the observations is $\sim$ 6.5 - 13.5 km s$^{-1}$, later binned to three times lower velocity resolutions for our purposes.
-The angular resolution of the observations is in the range $0.5\arcsec - 1.4\arcsec$ (Table \ref{tab:log}).
+Each source was observed for 8-110 minutes.
+The sensitivities achieved are reported in Tab. \ref{tab:log}.
+The native spectral resolution of the observations is 6.5 - 13.5 km s$^{-1}$, later binned to three times lower velocity resolution for our purposes.
+The angular resolution of the observations is in the range $0.5\arcsec - 1.4\arcsec$ (Tab. \ref{tab:log}).

 The data were reduced with the standard ALMA pipeline, based on the CASA software \citep{McMullin2007}.
 The calibrated data cubes were then converted to \textit{uvfits} format and analyzed with the software GILDAS \citep{Guilloteau2000}.
 For consistency, we also retrieved from the ALMA archive the publicly available low-$J$ CO data and reduced them adopting the same procedure of our CO(5-4) observations.